 Myth #2: there's only one way to be productive.

 There's a reason why there's not just one productivity expert.
 There are many.
-And we all have our way of teaching.
-What you need to do is figure out a way that works for you.
+And we all have our way of teaching, and you need to figure out a way that works for you.

 I work from home and live with my wife, and we're empty-nesters.
 We do have a 47-pound, three-and-a-half-year-old dog, but that's it.
-If you have kids, a spouse, your in-laws living with you, and you're homeschooling your kids, well, your way of being productive is going to be completely different than mine.
+If you have kids, a spouse, your in-laws living with you, and you're homeschooling your kids, your way of being productive will be completely different from mine.